bywatersolutions/koha-opac-tester/README.md

 -d --domain       - The opac domain to be checked
 -s --search-term  - The word or words to search for
--l --look-for     - The phrase to check the resultant html for, defaults to the search term if not provided
+-l --look-for     - The phrase to check the resultant html for, defaults to the search term if not provided -t --type         - Can be 'staff' or 'opac'.
+Defaults to 'opac' -u --username     - Username to log in with if type is 'staff' -p --password     - Password to log in with if type is 'staff'